-- September 1 Complete and submit notice of intent to file for promotion ( http://academicaffairs.pages.tcnj.edu/faculty/promotions-reappointment/).
-Certification of eligibility for promotion and the official Documents Envelope are provided by the Office of Academic Affairs to the candidate before September 15th.
+September 1 Complete and submit notice of intent to file for promotion

+(http://academicaffairs.pages.tcnj.edu/faculty/promotions-reappointment/).
+Certification of eligibility for promotion is provided by the Office of Academic Affairs to the candidate before September 15th.
 This includes information indicating the date an applicant commenced service at the College, total number of years of service, and the number of years in present academic rank.
 It also certifies that a candidate has met the minimum educational requirements (see pages 1-2) through a terminal degree or having established equivalency or that this requirement is waived under the grandfather clause.
-Any discrepancies with respect to the information supplied must be resolved prior to the start of the promotion process. - September 1 Deans notify Academic Affairs of the names of all PRC members and chairs under the Dean's jurisdiction. - September 15 The candidate submits application and supporting materials to the PRC, including the official Documents Envelope containing - a.
+Any discrepancies with respect to the information supplied must be resolved prior to the

+September 1 Deans notify Academic Affairs of the names of all PRC members and chairs under the Dean's jurisdiction.

+September 15 The candidate submits application and supporting materials to the PRC, including:

+- a.
 Certification of credentials and service. - b.
 Copy of Items A-F of the Standard Application for Reappointment and Promotion (see Appendix I). - c.
 Copies of External Review reports, if applicable.

-The following items are added to the Documents Envelope at the appropriate stage:
+The following items are added to the candidate's dossier at the appropriate stage: